 I always noticed how those who put in the most numbers are usually those who get out of the truck first, volunteer to take the first available piece, are the fastest on their first bagup, and already planting before anyone else.
-They are usually also always the last ones in the truck, planting until the very last possible second.
+They are usually also always the last ones in the truck to go back to camp at the end of the day, planting until the very last possible second.
 The ultra highballers keep tisking and waving their finger at me, telling me I shouldnt waste so much time at the cache.
 One remarked, “Look, I am on my knees and resting, WHILE I am bagging up.”
 This while he was nibbling on his lunch.
 Because of my age and the fact I had not planted for a 17 year stretch, I often needed to stretch, or to just recuperate.
 But they warned me, rightfully, that any rest period will slow down the blood flow and you can easily lose momentum.
 Some wouldn’t even sit down to bagup but rather stand, hunched over.
 Others would pee while walking to the cache to bagup (fill your bags with another round of trees), wolfing down a sandwich while bagging up and then run off back into the field.

 I once saw a treeplanter how she ripped open a package of flagging tape, first kicking it along the ground, then slamming the side of it against a nearby bucket.
 She scooped up a couple rolls and darted off.
 There was something absolutely no-nonsense about her movements.
 While I would have analysed the wrapping, looking for where I could tear it open, she already had the dilemna resolved and was running off to plant.
 Smokers can also make great company around caches during bagups and I always enjoy making what I liked to refer to as “cigarette stories”: stories or interesting snippets of information which takes about a cigarette’s worth of time to tell, and amusing enough to bum another cigarette.